John Henry Hopkins: Funeral and burial

 Hopkins is buried under a monument of an elaborate marble Celtic Cross in the cemetery at Rock Point, which lies near the Vermont Institute.
 Contributions to the amount of nearly $3,000 poured in from every State in the Union and from nearly every parish in Vermont for the monument.
-The monument was planned by John Henry Hopkins, Jr.Historical Magazine of the Protestant Episcopal Church: VOL. VI, June, 1937 No. 2 John Henry Hopkins, III.
-"John Henry Hopkins, First Bishop of Vermont," 203.
+The monument was planned by John Henry Hopkins, Jr.

 Slavery

 In 1861, Hopkins wrote his "most controversial" pamphlet, The Bible View of Slavery, in which he criticized abolitionists and declared that no scriptural basis for ending slavery existed.
 The pamphlet was seen as Hopkins' attempt to justify slavery based on the Bible.
 He argued that slavery was not a sin per se.
 Rather, Hopkins argued that slavery was an institution that was objectionable and should be abrogated by agreement, not by war.
 His only object was "to enable the truth to reach the minds of men."

 In response to Hopkins' position, a letter was written by John R. Bolles criticizing Hopkins' justification of slavery.
 Bolles' letter against Hopkins gave a strong voice of reasoning to the anti-slavery movement.

 Although Hopkins came under fire for his views on slavery in the North during the Civil War, he had a key role in uniting the northern and southern Episcopalians after hostilities ended.

 A major example of Hopkins coming under fire was the "bitter attack upon him during the War signed by Alonzo Potter, the then Bishop of Pennsylvania, and 163 other clergy of the Diocese of Pennsylvania."
 In the attack, Hopkins was called "wicked," and his views were called "unworthy of any servant of Jesus Christ."
-Hopkins' "come back" was an overwhelming citation of Holy Scripture, and of over one hundred historical authorities, ranging from St. Paul to Theodore Parker.
-Hopkins' "come back" was never answered.
+Hopkins wrote a lengthy response to this criticism in which he defended his position.

 Hopkins' views on slavery increased his popularity in the South, but it made for him many influential enemies in his diocese, in Philadelphia and throughout the North.
 Hopkins defended his position on slavery in the book A Scriptural, Ecclesiastical and Historical View of Slavery, from the Days of the Patriarch Abraham to the Nineteenth Century.
 The book "went through several editions."
 Nothing else that Hopkins ever wrote brought upon him such abuse.
 However, it is likely that his influence in preventing the Southern schism after the American Civil War was due to his avowal of the views defended in these forty-eight "Letters" to the Bishop of Pennsylvania.

-In 1856, he is listed as a member of the Vermont chapter of the American Colonization Society, an organization dedicated to the emigration of free black Americans the nation of Liberia.
+In 1856, he is listed as a member of the Vermont chapter of the American Colonization Society, an organization dedicated to the emigration of free black Americans to the nation of Liberia.